GRAPHITE: Generating Automatic Physical Examples for Machine-Learning Attacks on Computer Vision Systems: Conclusion

+\textbf{Dataset and Classifiers.} For ALPR, we use OpenALPR version 2.3.0, the latest freely available version.
+We treat this command line tool as a complete black-box.
+While this particular tool provides confidence scores, others may not, so we do not use the scores during our attack.
+We initialize with the same image but with a gray rectangle filled in with (127, 127, 127) over the plate.

+\textbf{ALPR Attack Details.} To attack ALPR systems, we imagine printing a license plate holder sticker to cause the ALPR system to fail to detect your license plate number correctly (in an untargeted fashion).
+In this case, we could attack with just the boosting stage from the (known) border mask consisting of the license plate holder, but we found this typically yielded a result with poor initial \eotmetric.
+To over come that, we alternate between mask generation and boosting in multiple rounds as initially discussed in Section~\ref{subsec:joint}.
+We essentially want to reduce the mask inside of the plate border to zero, but cannot initially apply boosting on just the border, so we find it useful to slowly remove the inside of the plate until we have a sufficiently transform-robust border.

+To test our ALPR attack, we print out the license plate holder stickers and place it on expired license plates we acquired for purposes of field testing.
+We ran ALPR on stationary pictures of the car taken in a driveway and took five pictures of the car at 5', 10', 15', and 20' away at both 0 and 15 degree angles.
+We generate our attack on images of height $500$.
+The perturbation was generated at a height of $250$ and enlarged to fit over the whole image.

+As with GTSRB, we use the original author's YOLOv3~\cite{redmon2018yolov3} object detector network trained on MS COCO~\cite{lin2014microsoft} to predict bounding boxes for the car.
+We take the output bounding boxes, crop the sign accordingly, and send the crops to the black-box ALPR pipeline.

+\textbf{Hyperparameters.} Like our GTSRB attack, we test over $n=100$ transformations to compute \eotmetric and take $q=10$ gradient samples for RGF sampling~\cite{ghadimi2013stochastic}.
+For transformations, we model rotations about the $y$ axis with homography matrices, lighting changes with gamma correction, and focus changes with Gaussian blurring.

 For our ALPR attack, we set rotation to be between $-15\degree${} and $15\degree${} and fix the base focal length $f=10$ ft.
 We set the Gaussian kernels to sizes 1, 3, and 5, and let the remaining parameters match the GTSRB attack.
+We used 3 iterations of mask generation and boosting.
+The patch size for mask generation was $8 \times 8$, then $4 \times 4$, and then in the last iteration the mask was fixed to just the border.
+The stride for the patches was the width divided by 2.
+We additionally added in the backtracking line search to adaptively select the step size as in OPT-attack~\cite{cheng2018query}.
+We set $tr_{lo} = 20\%$ and $tr_{hi} = 60\%$.
+We use $n = 10$ transformations in mask generation and $n = 50$ transforms in boosting.
+We set $\lambda$ in~\eqref{eq:mask} to 25.
+We do not utilize the $m_{max}$ option.